Edmonds College Logo

 Course Level Objectives

-1. Explain and describe stereotypes as well as the historical context for the status of FIP in contemporary American culture, including how and why the status is affected by sexism, racism, and classism.
+1. Explain and describe stereotypes as well as the historical context for the status of FIP in contemporary American culture, including how and why the status is affected by racism and classism.

 2. Define components of successful reentry and strategies for successful integration within culturally specific communities, including addressing challenges from institutionalized living.

-3. Identify the factors and interventions that influence/limit successful reentry including cultural factors and time away from supports.
+3. Identify the factors that influence/limit successful reentry including cultural factors and time away from supports.
+To include interventions that can be implemented to mitigate barriers to success.

 SHS 111: Social Issues Forum